Foreign groups step up plans to enter or expand in Vietnam - VietNamNet

 Members of the European Chamber of Commerce in Vietnam (EuroCham) welcomed the government’s restrictions, including Directive No.11/CT-TTg dated March 4 directing the urgent tasks and solutions to address the difficulties of production and business establishments, extending the deadline for tax and land hiring fee payment, and suspending social insurance payments.

-Around 75 per cent of businesses surveyed by EuroCham agreed that the extension on tax payments would help them overcome their difficulties during the pandemic.
+Around 75 % of businesses surveyed by EuroCham agreed that the extension on tax payments would help them overcome their difficulties during the pandemic.

 Minimising damage